 ABOUT THE FELLOWSHIP

-MSF welcomes applications from Afghanistan, Bangladesh, Bhutan, Nepal, Sri Lanka, India, Maldives and Pakistan.
+MSF welcomes applications from Afghanistan, Bangladesh, Sri Lanka, India, Pakistan, and Nepal:

 • Encourage cross-border and hyper-local reporting on health and humanitarian crises.

-• Leverage multimedia storytelling to build public awareness and sensitization.
+• Leverage multimedia storytelling to build public awareness and mobilization.

-• Engage a community of actors interested in emergency response and medical action.
+• Engage a community of actors interested in humanitarian response and medical action.

 • Document and highlight critical practice or policy issues in healthcare delivery.